 Life has never been the same since the late 1960’s.
-At least that is what those who were old enough to party but too young to have families will tell you.
+At least that is what those who were old enough to party but too young to have families at the time will tell you.
 Those of us who were too young have been told that Glam Rock, Punk or Two Tone just failed to measure up to what came before.
 “You say you want a revolution?
 Records and Rebels 1966-70” sets out to tell us all how wonderful and world changing it was, complete with a surround sound.
 You are handed a headset at the door, make sure you put them on immediately as the soundtrack starts at the wall of album covers in the corridor.

-Once through the doors, Mary Quant and Twiggy, those icons of youth, greet you.
+Once through the doors, Mary Quant and Twiggy, those icons of sixties youth, greet you.
 Around the corner a space is devoted to Vidal Sassoon, who snipped hair into short futuristic shapes.
 Should you have a yen to look like the young Twiggy then every other Sunday, until the end of February, a clutch of lucky competition winners will be coiffed in a special pop-up salon in the heart of the exhibition.
 To enter, post a visual answer to the question “If you could have one revolution, what would it be and why?” to social media using #SassoonSundaySalon.

 Keep on going through the twisting labyrinth and you will stumble across a life-size recreation of the Sergeant Pepper’s Lonely Hearts Club Band album cover, complete with two of the original outfits.
 All around are displays exploring the growing voices for equality for a wide range of minorities.
 Music should be filling your ears, but rather unfortunately the very clever system that delivers the sound track dipped in and out on my visit.
 When it worked the exhibition was brilliant, when it didn’t everything seemed a little flat.